Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Composition on weighted functions and superposition operators

 for $\gamma \in \BC{\VF}{\SZ}{k + 2}$ and $\eta \in \BCo{\UF}{\VF}{k+1}$, where $\MaMu$ denotes the composition of linear maps, see \refer{cor:Komposition_linearer_Abb_und_CF}.
 Since $D\gamma \in \BC{\VF}{\Lin{\SY}{\SZ}}{k + 1}$, we deduce from the inductive hypothesis that

 and using \refer{cor:Komposition_linearer_Abb_und_CF} we get

-The continuity of $D\circ \Hcomp_{k+1, \SZ}$ follows with \refer{eq:Ableitung_der_Komposition} from the continuity of $\Hcomp_{k, \Lin{\SY}{\SZ}}$ (by the inductive hypothesis), $\MaMu$ (by \refer{cor:Komposition_linearer_Abb_und_CF}) and $D$ (by \refer{prop:Ableitung_ist_stetig}).
+The continuity of $D\circ \Hcomp_{k+1, \SZ}$ follows with \refer{id:Ableitung_der_Komposition} from the continuity of $\Hcomp_{k, \Lin{\SY}{\SZ}}$ (by the inductive hypothesis), $\MaMu$ (by \refer{cor:Komposition_linearer_Abb_und_CF}) and $D$ (by \refer{prop:Ableitung_ist_stetig}).